weecology/lab-manual/UF-Policies:-PCARDS.md

 5) Uh, I lost my receipt.

 > People will be unhappy with you but it is not the end of the world.
 You need to fill out this [form](http://www.wec.ufl.edu/resources/fiscal/Replacement_Receipt_Form_2009-08.doc)
-> The form requires your supervisor (Ethan or I) to sign it.
+> The form requires your supervisor (Ethan or Morgan) to sign it.
 You will receive the stank eye from a variety of people.
 You will survive.

 6) I took longer than 3 days to submit my documentation

-> I have no idea what happens to you now.
-When this happens to someone (and it inevitably will), let us know.
+> If this happens (and it inevitably will), let Glenda, Morgan or Ethan know.

 ## Temporarily increasing purchasing limit

 It is possible to temporarily increase the purchasing limit on your card if needed.
-To do this contact your budget manager (I think this is Heather Bradley <hbradley@ufl.edu>) (Cc'ing the relevant PI) to get approval and then send the following information to jenimiller@ufl.edu.
+To do this contact your budget manager (brandieseay@ufl.edu, Cc'ing the relevant PI) to get approval and then send the following information to Dan Deep (ganderindan@ufl.edu).

 Cardholder Name:
 Cardholder UFID: